Parish Council

 Council incurs administrative expenses and the cost of employing our CILCA qualified part time Clerk to handle administration and ensure Council keeps abreast of legislation and its obligations.

 Council seeks to identify and address areas of local concern and to pursue opportunities to improve the quality of life for Buckland residents.
-To contact Buckland Parish Council please use our contact form.
+To contact your parish council please use our contact form.